brunovilar/financial_transactions_classification/README.md

  - `integration-tests`: Run all integration tests.
  - `all-tests`: Run all kinds of tests.

-The commands above should be used preceeded by `make`.
+The commands above should be used preceded by `make`.
 For instance:
   > make all-tests